nathaniel-wikamulia/fraud-detection-using-kafka-and-flink/README.md

 - It does not account for different customer segments.
 - It requires significant research to determine the optimal threshold.

-2. Average
+2. The second method tries to overcome the limitation of the first method by flagging a transaction as potentially fraudulent only when the transaction amount is greater than X times the average transaction amount.
+By calculating the average transaction amount for each customer, the algorithm becomes much more flexible and does not flag every large transaction as fraudulent.
+It can also adjust itself based on the customer’s transaction behavior.

+In this example, we will mark a transaction as fraudulent if the transaction amount exceeds 2.5 times the average transaction amount in the last 30 days:
 ```
---Mark the transaction as fraud if the transaction amount exceeds 1.5 times the average transaction amount in the last 30 days.
+--Mark the transaction as fraud if the transaction amount exceeds 2.5 times the average transaction amount in the last 30 days.
 CREATE TABLE average_fraud_detection AS
 SELECT
   *